ashwin066/Slots-App/README.md

 - Mail: <a href="ashwinramesh660@gmail.com">ashwinramesh660@gmail.com</a>

-Sure, here's a possible description for your Slots App that you can add to your README file:

 <h3>Slots App</h3>
 Slots App is a mobile application developed using Flutter and Dart programming languages, with Firebase as its backend service.
 The app allows users to book slots for different products and participate in a game of chance to win those products.